taypopp/Popp-Portfolio/TechLayoffs.md

 ## Final Visualization

 This final visualization shows the number of employees various tech companies have laid off in 2022.
 Only companies listed in the [original data source](https://news.crunchbase.com/startups/tech-layoffs-2022/) that have laid off at least 500 companies this year were included, which resulted in a final dataset of 28 companies.
 The companies are listed in reverse order of number of layoffs.
 Amazon had the highest number with 10,000 layoffs and is therefore highlighted in a different color at the top.
-While it was not mentioned in my feedback, I also decided to include data label for each bar to further emphasize the number of layoffs.
 This provides a more intuitive and impactful visualizaiton of layoffs in the tech industry than the original visualization, which included more information than the viewer needed.

 <div class="flourish-embed flourish-chart" data-src="visualisation/11850136"><script src="https://public.flourish.studio/resources/embed.js"></script></div>